|22nd December |

 Ofcom received two complaints that the channel broadcast material that featured explicit images in particular apparent female masturbation.

 viewed recordings of the material broadcast on the above dates and noted that the content contained images of the presenters engaged in acts of an apparently explicit sexual nature including:

-various shots of presenters with their hands in their underwear appearing to masturbate
+- various shots of presenters with their hands in their underwear appearing to masturbate

 - two of the female presenters removing their underwear and, while the picture was pixelated, appearing to masturbate.